 In 2008, Dangerous Lee’s short erotic story, Til Death Do Us Part, was featured in the New York Times Best Selling anthology, Succulent: Chocolate Flava 2, edited by Zane.
 In March of 2010, Dangerous Lee self-published her first book titled, Keep Your Panties Up and Your Skirt Down, an anthology that includes six erotic stories with an emphasis on HIV education.
+The book is now an Amazon Best Seller!
 Dangerous Lee has also worked as a certified HIV Prevention Specialist and testing counselor with Wellness AIDS Services, Inc. of Flint, Michigan.

 Dangerous Lee’s claim to fame is the humor advice column, Ask Dangerous Lee, where she dished out opinions on love, relationships, pop culture, and celebrities.
 Ask Dangerous Lee was published monthly in the now defunct Uncommon Sense newspaper and syndicated in various independent magazines and websites nationwide.
 It can now be read exclusively at The Dangerous Lee Network.